cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 1. We will first familiarize you with Agnost, exploring its potential, and diving deep into its core.
-2. Then, we will unveil the incredible variety of applications that you can build using Agnost - from web apps to AI-powered apps, and beyond.
+2. Then, we will unveil the variety of applications that you can build using Agnost - from web apps to AI-powered apps, and beyond.
 3. Lastly, we will leave you marveling at the endless possibilities offered by Agnost's custom node.js express routes and middlewares.